rbwater3000/Hybrid-System1/readme.md

-example to make this syncs this the md
+example to make this syncs this the md read me